tuva-health/docs/docs/data-quality.md

 ![Acute Inpatient Encounter Trend](/img/data_quality_encounter_trend.png)

 We can see that we have paid amounts for acute inpatient encounters in January and February (shown as very high paid per values for those months) but low volume (PKPY).
 This is a clear indication of a data quality issue as the values are significantly different for the rest of the year.
-In this case, the user should go to the [Institutional Header Fields](./atomic-level.md#institutional-header-fields) section of atomic-level data-quality to help identify the root cause of why acute inpatient encounters are not populated in the first two months.

 ```sql
 select *